 The interdisciplinary and collaborative nature of the TMT courses creates sufficient flexibility to empower students to incorporate inventive solutions into advanced courses taken within one of five concentrations.

 1. Sports and High Performance Materials involves the selection, specification and design of equipment and clothing materials for the enhancement of human performance.

-2. Product Safety & Materials Evaluation is a natural outgrowth of the research activities of the Institute for Textile and Apparel Product Safety (ITAPS) and the Laboratory for Engineered Human Protection (LEHP) at the Philadelphia University Research Center.
+2. Product Safety & Materials Evaluation is a natural outgrowth of the research activities of the Textile Engineering faculty at Philadelphia University.

 3. The Commerce concentration is designed to collaborate with the School of Business Administration.
 Students may select courses that focus on international marketing and management or select courses that enable a pre-MBA concentration that leads to the completion of a B.S./MBA in five years of study.

 4. Textile Conservation & Forensics evolved through collaboration with the faculty in the College of Science, Health and the Liberal Arts on course development and research, e.g. forensic chemistry.
 Utilization of the textile and costume collection at the Design Center along with the museums and conservation laboratories in and around Philadelphia will enable a new focus for research and internships using textiles and related materials.

 5. Sustainability allows an in-depth analysis of textile processes that are distinct to the industry and provide students with sufficient depth of knowledge to make informed decisions about the future of textile-related businesses.
 Students could conceivably double-major with the Environmental Sustainability major offered in the College of Science, Health and the Liberal Arts.
 Qualified TMT students could complete two graduate-level courses to facilitate a transition into the M.S.
 Sustainable Design program.